-Recruiters and hiring managers need the ability to get a holistic view of their entire workforce in one place.
-From there, leaders should be able to interact and guide that workforce to success.
-An effective talent management solution must include these 4 pillars: role management, competencies, goal tracking and alignment, and tools for employee engagement.
-To optimize your talent management system, you’ll need to fully understand how they all fit together.
+An effective talent management solution must include these four pillars to support a solid talent management strategy: role management, competencies, goal tracking and alignment, and tools for employee engagement.
+To optimize your talent management system (TMS), you’ll need to fully understand how these four pillars fit together.

 Pillar 1: Role Management